 - Making Your Husband Love You Again When He Wants A Divorce

 True love is a choice; if you want your husband to choose you every day, make the choice first.
-Here’s what you can do to make him feel loved, valued, and seen:
+Here are 14 things you can do to make him feel loved, valued, and seen:

 Love him for who he is